 Chronic fatigue syndrome (CFS), which is also known as myalgic encephalomyelitis (ME), is a condition that causes long-term disability to young people (it usually affects people in their 20s and early 40s).
 It was first identified in 1980s as an illness characterized by chronic and severe fatigue, one that last for over six months.

 Aside from the fatigue that last for over six months, people with CFS are also reported to complain about loss of memory or concentration, sore throat, enlarged lymph nodes in the neck and armpit, unexplained muscle pain, joint pain without swelling or redness, and headache.

 CFS is a perplexing disease because doctors still don’t know what exactly causes it.
 However, many medical experts believe that it can be brought about by infection.
-A good percentage of CFS patients had an infection that can be associated with the disease.
-Experts also believed that there’s a correlation between the severity of the infection and the chance of a person to develop CFS.
+Furthermore, a good percentage of CFS patients had an infection that can be associated with the disease.
+As well as this, experts also believed that there’s a correlation between the severity of the infection and the chance of a person to develop CFS.

 Although CFS is no longer new, there are still a lot of misconceptions about this disease including:

 - CFS is a disease that only affects white, affluent women.

 Most visits to CFS specialists are not covered by insurance.
 Hence, only those with the money can afford to see them.
 Statistics have shown though that there is a high prevalence of this condition among minorities as well as those of lower income and educational level.